JacksonFA/node-basics/README.md

 The available endpoints are in: `src/client.http`

-## Ignite Node.js 2023 - Module 02
+## Ignite Node.js 2023 - Module 02 (API Rest, Fastify and Knex)

-### Running the project...
+### Running the project

-After clone the repo, inside of module-02 and with node v20.10 run:
+After clone the repo, inside of 02-rest-fastify-knex and with node v20.10 run:

 - `yarn`
 - setup .env and .env.test files like examples